µVISION DEBUGGER: Cannot Set Breakpoints or Step Through C/C++ Code

 Fewer lines of code are considered executable machine code,

 which limits where hardware breakpoints can be placed.
 When a

 line of source does not represent executable code, upon entering

 debug mode, an exclamation sign enclosed in a circle replaces the

 breakpoint in the Editor window.
 To lower this level, go to

 Options for Target => C/C++ tab => Optimization

 level.
 This setting is often raised in production

-debug mode to see the difference.
+project, and re-enter debug mode to see the difference.

 Debug information was not loaded into the µVision